All Episodes

 And one can debate whether those old standards of fitness and ideology and presentation.

-He also talked about the male standards of fitness, were actually appropriate when there was a certain kind of war fighting and may not be as appropriate now, where a lot is done by things like drones or technology or other kinds of support roles, or whether or not the military can only function, a good military can only function if it has discipline, and that discipline can be reflected by those personal traits.
+He also talked about the male standards of fitness were actually appropriate when there was a certain kind of warfighting and may not be as appropriate now, where a lot is done by things like drones or technology or other kinds of support roles, or whether or not the military can only function, a good military can only function if it has discipline, and that discipline can be reflected by those personal traits.

 In general, I do think it's actually quite disturbing when our culture is told that being overweight is somehow not just acceptable, but even as good as the alternative.

-We're not a problem with that.
+I don't have a problem with that.

-Um, so at some point maybe we'll discuss the Pete Heggseth part of that discussion, but I want to focus on what President Trump said, because he essentially came with a prepared speech that he was reading off of a teleprompter, and as often happens, he gets very bored when he's just reading from a teleprompter.
+So at some point, maybe we'll discuss the Pete Hegseth part of that discussion, but I want to focus on what President Trump said, because he essentially came with a prepared speech that he was reading off of a teleprompter.

 Instead, he started talking about a bunch of, I think, extremely relevant and potentially consequential issues, kind of off the cuff.

-So part of this is from the teleprompter script, and then part of these comments are things that he uh spontaneously or or contemporaneously just kind of uh decided to say.
+And then part of these comments are things that he spontaneously or contemporaneously just kind of decided to say.

-I think the set here was very deliberately a replica of a famous uh set that was used by General Patton.
+I think the set here was very deliberately a replica of a famous set that was used by General Patton, I believe in the film actually, where General Patton gave one of his most famous military addresses.

 But in any event, here's what President Trump said at this gathering.